aleph2c/miros/doc/recipes.rst

 .. note::

-   The code that is on init arrow in our diagram and the code that is listed under entry and exit signals is run while the event processor is trying to figure out what to do next.
+   The code that is on the init arrow in our diagram and the code that is listed under entry and exit signals is run while the event processor is trying to figure out what to do next.
 The event processor is not aware of this code, the code is run as a side-effect of its efforts to search the graph then act